pmpinson/dockerfile/sonarqube/README.md

 exposed port **9000**

-volume **/app/sonarqube/conf**, don't map qt startup, use to backup only
+volume **/app/sonarqube/conf**, don't map at startup, use to backup only

 volume **/app/sonarqube/logs**